timduru/Kat.PoiyomiToonShader/README.md

 Without having past values history the effect will however be different than the original AudioLink Center Out though.
 I might see about improving that at some point and add more effects.

 The Debug Visualize Luma Texture option, is just that: it'll override the material so that it can display the Luma Data texture for debug purposes.
+I guess not many are going to use it, but it's there if you need it ;)

 # Uninstallation
 Same procedure but with the original poiyomi package instead of the Kat Luma package.

 It should be pretty straightforward but as usual with unity: backup everything before hand in case something goes wrong, so that you can restore the full project too :D

-# Current Limitations
-- There's not yet auto detection of Luma worlds, so you might just want to add a menu toggle to disable the Luma Injector when you're not into a Luma World.
-Or create a specific version upload of your avatars using this shader for luma.

 # Credits: